 Can I replace a Volkswagen battery myself?

 Yes, you can replace the battery in your Volkswagen car yourself.
 Replacing the battery is a simple process that can be done with the right tools and a basic understanding of automotive electrical systems.
-However, it is important to follow proper safety procedures and consult your car’s owner’s manual for specific instructions for your vehicle model.
+However, following proper safety procedures and consulting your car’s owner’s manual for specific instructions for your vehicle model is important.